-First Degree Murder: Punishable by 25 years to life in state prison or life imprisonment in state prison without the possibility of parole.
-Capital punishment (death penalty) is currently suspended in the state of California.
+First Degree Murder: Punishable by 25 years to life in state prison.
+A capital offense is punishable by the death penalty or life without possibility of parole (LWOP).

 Second Degree Murder: Punishable by 15 years to life in state prison.
 However, aggravating circumstances, such as a prior murder conviction or the victim is a peace officer, can increase the sentence.